PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 arguments, guards, surrounding calls, dependency, public API, or TensorFlow behavior.
 Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Terminal singleton-MaxPool/Reshape result implementation checkpoint

+`run_terminal_singleton_maxpool_reshape()` now returns the ordered pair already created by `run_recovery_invocations()`.
+The lowerer helper returns that pair with the same `Tuple[Dict[str, int], ...]` contract, and the sole direct call retains it as `_terminal_singleton_maxpool_reshape_results`.

+The target remains unconsumed and observation-only.
+Child callbacks and fixed schemas, pass order, one shared `ModelIRPassStateScope`, zero-argument helper use, the guarded terminal elementwise-fanout predecessor, the guarded convpool-output successor, feature guards, dependencies, public API, and TensorFlow behavior are unchanged.

+The first dedicated implementation run reported `1 passed, 1 failed`; its failure was the passing characterization assertion that still froze the discard form.
+After that baseline was updated, the first focused run reported `394 passed, 4 failed in 19.91s`.
+The four failures required the old helper line count/`Expr` form or searched only for a direct `Expr`.
+A subsequent run reported `397 passed, 1 failed in 21.32s`; that last check counted return-type annotation names as captured runtime data.
+The contracts now inspect the typed `Return`, selected `Assign`, unchanged surrounding boundaries, and only the helper execution body for closure data.
+No production behavior failure was found.

+Corrected implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.58s`
+- child owners, orchestration, direct neighbors, terminal validation, shared context, architecture, and pass-efficiency coverage:
+  `398 passed in 19.13s`
+- 96 branch-changed test files: `1637 passed in 30.37s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next small discarded-result boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.